 - The shredding is done right in front of you

-- If you have multiple boxes, it may be cheaper than a drop off site
+- If you have more than 3 boxes (300 lbs), it may be cheaper than drop off shredding

-- For ongoing service, locked bins may be provided to your home free of charge
+- For ongoing service, locked bins can be provided to your home free of charge

 Drop Off Shredding:

-- Can drop off your documents and go – saving you time
+- You can drop off your documents and go—saving you time

-- Secure as the paper is stored in a locked container
+- Dropped off paper is secured in a locked storage container